timboldt/hsminer/README.md

 hsminer
 =======

 Experiment with Haskell: a 2D mine game.
+(This was a game I wrote about 30 years ago in UCSD Pascal on an Apple IIe.)